ManriCamachoP/AeroDB/README.md

 The data used in this project has been obtained through web scraping from the following sources:

-1. [Wikipedia](https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_Central_America): Information about airport name, location, IATA code and more...
+1. [Wikipedia](https://en.wikipedia.org/wiki/List_of_airports_in_Florida): Information about airport name, location, IATA code and more...
-2. [Airport Info](https://airportinfo.live): Details on flights of central america airports
+2. [Wikipedia](https://en.wikipedia.org/wiki/List_of_airline_codes): Information about airlines name, ICAO code and more...
-3. [Example Source 3](https://www.examplesource3.com): Data on associated airlines.
+3. [OpenSky-API](https://opensky-network.org/): API, information of the flights.

 Please note that it is important to review and adhere to the terms of use or licensing agreements specified by the websites you scrape data from.
 Respect their policies and regulations to ensure ethical and legal data usage.